 • Sherwin Williams – Kilim Beige (SW 6106) — A deeper, warmer beige with a hint of red undertones, this shade creates a rich, inviting feel.
 Complement it with light oak or natural wood flooring and light-colored stone countertops for a well-blended look.
 Accentuate the warmth with gold or bronze hardware and soft white lighting to maintain balance.

-• Sherwin Williams – Neutral Ground (SW 7568) — This light beige with subtle warm undertones creates a soft, airy feel, making small kitchens appear more open and inviting.
+• Sherwin Williams – Neutral Ground (SW 7568) — This is one of the best light beige paint colors with subtle warm undertones that creates a soft, airy feel, making small kitchens appear more open and inviting.
 It pairs beautifully with creamy white cabinetry, light wood flooring, and quartz countertops for a fresh, modern look.
 Brushed nickel or matte black hardware adds contrast without overpowering the space.

 • Benjamin Moore – Pale Oak (OC-20) — A warm, greige-leaning beige with a hint of softness, this shade works well in compact kitchens by reflecting light and enhancing brightness.
 It looks stunning with white marble or light granite countertops and pairs well with light wood cabinetry.
 For an elevated look, use warm brass or soft gold hardware and add ambient lighting to highlight its depth.